 We anticipate a total of five awards per year.
 Priority will be given to institutional teams who can demonstrate the participation of faculty from diverse departments, or multiple institutions of the types listed above.

-Learn more about past DataUp Participants
+Learn more about past and current DataUp Participants

 |Spelman College||Atlanta, GA||2017|

 |The University of Puerto-Rico – Rio Piedras||Rio Piedras, PR||August 17-18, 2018||Photos|

 |The University of the Virgin Islands||Charlotte Amalie, U.S. Virgin Islands||September 20 -21, 2018||Photos|

 |Texas A&M – Kingsville||Kingsville, TX||September 29 – 30, 2018||Blog|

 |Johnson C. Smith University||Charlotte, NC||October 18 -19, 2018||Photos|

 |Old Dominion University||Norfolk, VA||October 25 – 26, 2018||Photos||Blog|